 - If glucose rises to ~6.7 mmol/L (120 mg/dL), insulin output increases.

-What causes type 1 diabetes, and what happens next
+What causes Type 1 diabetes, and what happens next

 For reasons that are not entirely clear, your immune system attacks the insulin-producing beta cells in the pancreas.
 This is autoimmunity — friendly fire.